Share this post on:

 • You become defensive with people who try to control you and those who are deceitful.

-• You’re defensive when people are indifferent to important causes and ideals.
+• You’re defensive when people are indifferent to essential causes and ideals.

 Contribution Emotions